FAQ

 Curriculum

-At this time, only the pre-semester Python boot camp is offered remotely (online) in August.
+At this time, only the Python boot camp is offered remotely (online) in August.
 The fall and spring terms of the program are full-time and in-person.

 The Master of Analytics program is a full-time, in-person program.